This site requires a more recent version of Adobe Flash Player to function properly.

 There is very clear shift of video consumption to the Internet, and Netflix is one of the companies leading this change.
 The company's DVD subscribers are declining and future growth will come from streaming subscribers.
 Eventually the company would like to replace all of its physical DVDs with online library.

 Netflix entered Canada towards the end of 2010 with its streaming-only service.
 In 2011, it witnessed good adoption in Canada and consequently expanded to Latin America.
 In early 2012, Netflix launched its streaming service in the U.K. and Ireland.
 Following that success, the company also expanded to Nordic countries of Norway, Sweden, Denmark and Finland.
 Netflix expanded its service to The Netherlands by late 2013 and launched in Germany, Austria, Switzerland, France, Belgium and Luxembourg by late 2014.
+The company launched into Australia, New Zealand, Japan, Spain, Italy and Portugal in 2015 and will launch into South Korea, Singapore, Hong Kong and Taiwan by early 2016. it is also exploring options of entry into lucrative markets such as China and India.
 Currently, Netflix has subscribers in around 50 countries.
 While the international market presents a huge potential, it also presents obstacles such as low broadband penetration and speeds, local competition and content licensing complications.

 Increasing Competition in Online Streaming

 Netflix has been facing increasing competition in online streaming.
-Along with Amazon and Hulu, Blockbuster and Comcast have also entered this space.
-HBO plans to launch a stand-alone subscription service in 2015 and is expected to be a significant competitor to Netflix in the future.
-Dish and Sony are launching their own internet MVPD (multichannel video programming distributor) services.
+Along with Amazon and Hulu, CBS and Comcast have also entered this space.
+HBO launched a stand-alone subscription service in 2015 and is expected to be a significant competitor to Netflix in the future.
+Dish and Sony have launched their own internet MVPD (multichannel video programming distributor) services.
 The growing competition can not only put pressure on Netflix's subscriber growth, but also increase content costs due to bidding by competitors.

 Growing Focus On Improving Content and increasing Original Content